GiocomoLab/Sosa_et_al_2024/notebooks/Ext3_FieldQuant.md

                 if len(orig_cells[(find_two_field & find_this_ct)]) > 0:
                     two_field_COM[ct][day]['n_anim'] += 1

-            # identify primary/secondary fields, where primary = most consistent reward-relative position
+            # identify primary/secondary fields, where primary or "main" field =
-            # then identifiy "main" fields -- the fields that correpond most to the peak spatial
+            #     the field that is closest to to the peak spatial
             #     firing position of the cell used for categorization,
             #     and get the formation laps for those main fields
             for i, cell in enumerate(orig_cells[(find_this_ct)]):
-                # find distributions of circular COM for primary and non-primary fields for RR cells:
+                # find distributions of COM for primary and non-primary fields for RR cells:
                 if ct != 'appear':
                     list_1 = super_field_dict[day][an]['field_dict']['set 0']['circ_COM_aligned'][cell]
                     list_2 = super_field_dict[day][an]['field_dict']['set 1']['circ_COM_aligned'][cell]